dtsouchlakis/GoFast/README.md

 ## Features

 - **Fasting Timer**: Keep track of your current fasting and feeding windows with a user-friendly timer.
-- **Reminders and Notifications**: (Work in Progress) Stay motivated and on track with customizable reminders and notifications.
+- **Reminders and Notifications**: Stay motivated and on track with customizable reminders and notifications.
 - **Weight Tracking**:(Work in Progress) Record your weight changes over time and visualize your progress.
 - **Insights and Analytics**:(Work in Progress) Gain valuable insights into your fasting patterns and progress through detailed analytics.
 - **Upcoming Widget**: (Work in Progress) A convenient widget on your home screen to quickly access important information.